University of Tennessee, Knoxville, logo with a power T on an orange background on the right side.

 UT is a world leader in the development of technologies that yield next-generation advanced materials, including those for performance in extreme environments, solar cells, wind turbine blades, and nuclear energy reactor components.

 In collaboration with Oak Ridge National Laboratory, UT is building capacity to address the most pressing challenges to fusion technology feasibility.
-Research priorities include advancing high-temperature superconducting magnets, plasma-facing materials, tokamak reactor design, and computational frameworks for multiscale modeling.
+Research priorities include advancing high-temperature superconducting magnets, plasma-facing materials, tomahawk reactor design, and computational frameworks for multiscale modeling.

 UT faculty are also advancing the next generations of small modular reactors for safe, cost-efficient fission energy.
 They develop new safeguards and apply advanced instrumentation and physics-informed machine learning to optimize maintenance and operation strategies.